baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 var = 3.25678;
 var = string("hello world");
 cout << boost::any_cast<string>(var) << endl;
-return 0;
 ```
 This outputs
 ```
-$ g++ -std=c++11 any.cpp -o any
+$ g++ -std=c++11 any_simple.cpp -o any_simple
-$ ./any
+$ ./any_simple
 hello world
 ```

 You can even output multiple Boost.Any variables.
 These variables will output a value based on their type.
+This can be seen in the [any_mult.cpp](https://github.com/baileyherms/rshell/blob/master/src/any_mult.cpp) example
 <!--
 (explain different types)
 (explain better, change wording)